-Taking that first step to becoming a startup entrepreneur could be daunting if you don’t do your research.
+Taking that first step to becoming a startup entrepreneur could be daunting.
 Your knowledge might not be at the same level as those who’ve been in the business for twenty years and that may scare you.
-No need to worry though as our 5 essential books for tomorrow’s startup entrepreneur will get your mind in the right shape for the road ahead.
+No need to worry as our 5 essential books for tomorrow’s startup entrepreneur will get your mind in the right shape for the road ahead.

 How to win friends & influence people